Forest-Economics-Goettingen/optimLanduse/README.md

 horizontal red line illustrates the guaranteed performance*
 ![(1-\beta)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281-%5Cbeta%29 "(1-\beta)")*,
-thus the robust feasible solution of the program (Equation 1 in Husmann et al. (n.d.)).*
+thus the robust feasible solution of the program (Equation 1 in Husmann et al., n.d.).*

 Setting the arguments for the lower and upper bounds exactly to the currently observed land-cover composition forces a solution that corresponds to the current land-cover composition (Fig. 4).
-It allows for the comparison and evaluation the differences of the optimized land-cover composition with the currently observed composition.
+It allows for the comparison and evaluation of the differences of the optimized land-cover composition with the currently observed composition.
-Comparing e.g. the guaranteed performances
+Comparing, e.g., the guaranteed performances
 ![1-\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
 provides an objective measure of how an optimization enhances the achievements of the overall performance.
 A deeper look at the